pkp/pkp-docs/learning-ojs/en/production-publication.md

 ### Extract and Save References

 If you would like to display the article’s bibliographic references on the article page with linked DOIs, and submit the references to Crossref with the rest of the article’s metadata, you can use the “Extract and save references” feature.
-This feature can only be used if you’re using the DOI plugin and the Crossref plugin to export your metadata to Crossref.
+This feature can only be used if you’re using the Crossref plugin to export your metadata to Crossref.
 The feature will store each reference in the database as a separate reference and add the DOI to the reference on the article page.
 It will also make it easier for indexing services, such as Google Scholar, identify and index the article’s citations.

 The first thing you must do is enable References as a submission metadata field.